k-box/k-box/contributing.md

 - Explain which behavior you expected to see instead and why.

 Please make sure to highlight:

-- What DMS version are you using
+- the DMS version you are on
-- What browser have you used
+- the browser you use, and its version
-- What operating system are you on?
+- your operating system?
 Windows?
 (Vista?
 7?
 32-bit?
 64-bit?)
 Mac OS X?
 (10.7.4?
 10.9.0?)
 Linux?
 (Which distro?
 Which version of that distro?
 32 or 64 bits?).

-We use also labels to facilitate the organization of the whole set of issues. **An issue that don't follow the label convetion will not be addressed in any case.**
+We use also labels to facilitate the organization of the whole set of issues. **An issue that don't follow the label convention will not be addressed in any case.**

 _We are in the process of merging the Project and Standard edition into a single code base, so new issues must be related to the Project Edition only._

 _Issues about the Standard Edition will not be addressed unless they have a counterpart in the current development branch of the Project Edition._

-### Labeling issues
+## Labeling issues

 **Type** named labels define the type of issues that can be submitted

 - `Type: Bug` The issue represents a bug, a wrong effect of an action
-- `Type: Enhancement` The issue represents an enhancement of a current feature, please put the features in brackets in the title of the issue
 - `Type: Feature` New feature request
-- `Type: Iteration Plan` The Plan that governs a release
 - `Type: Question` A question that need an answer, a potential discussion

 **Priority** an issue could have a priority, `critical > high > medium > low`